prashn8/Indian-Weather-Analysis/README.md

 2. Navigate to the project directory: cd indian-weather-analysis
-3. Install the required packages: pip install -r requirements.txt
+3. Install the required packages: pip install pandas pip install numpy pip install seaborn mapplotlib
-4. Ensure you have the IndianWeatherReport.csv file in the project directory.
+5. Ensure you have the IndianWeatherReport.csv file in the project directory.

 ## Analysis
 The analysis includes the following steps: